Low quality exposure and point processes with a view to the first phase of a pandemic

-Let $N_2$ be a counting process measuring the number of events over time and let $N_1$ be a vaguely connected stochastic process that might impact future values of $N_2$. $N_1$ does not need to be a counting process.
+Let $N_2$ be a counting process measuring the number of events over time and let $N_1$ be a vaguely connected stochastic process that might impact future values of $N_2$. {Here} $N_1$ does not need to be a counting process.
 One key assumption in our approach is that there is a clear correlation of values of $N_1$ in neighbouring time points: if there is a lot going on at one time point, this will lead to high activity in the near future as well.
-We will model the effect from one time point of $N_1$ to another via a dynamic time stochastic process, equal to or related to a non stationary Hawkes process.
+We will model the effect from one time point of $N_1$ to another via a dynamic time stochastic process, equal to or related to a {non-stationary} Hawkes process.
 At every time point $t$, this dynamic process is started and scaled with $N_1(t)$ to provide future contributions to $N_1$.
 The events $N_2$ are modelled via a modification of a Hawkes process starting at every time point $t$ and scaled with $N_1(t)$.
-In the pandemic case, $N_2$ is the number of entrances into hospital and $N_1$ is the number of registered infections.
+In the pandemic case, $N_2$ is the number of entrances into hospital{,} or $N_2$ is simply equal to $N_1$, where $N_1$ is the number of registered infections.